-The minimum lot size and setbacks shal be consistent with the provisions in the underlying zone with the exceptions listed below:
+The minimum lot size and setbacks shal be consistent with the provisions in the underlying zone with the exceptions listed below: required for single-family, detached dwellings is 5,000 square feet, unless the subject property is either:

 - a) Where there are multiple zones within a single PUD, lot sizes and setbacks shall meet the following: - 1) Lots on the perimeter boundary of the PUD shall be consistent with the underlying zone. - 2) All remaining lots, not on the perimeter boundary of the PUD, may utilize the provision of average lot size of the underlying zones.